rootstudiohq/dolphin-hq/README.md

 ### Exported Strings

-Dolphin will export the translated strings to the `export` folder in the system temporary directory, which will be displayed in the shell output.
+Dolphin will export the translated strings to the `.dolphin` folder in the same directory of the configuration file.
 You can check if the exported strings are correct there.